Shift to T+1 settlement cycle

 The Mexican equities market and the securities listed in the International Quotation System (SIC).

-How will the change from T+2 to T+1 affect my account?
+How does the change from T+2 to T+1 affect my account?

-There will be some limited impacts depending on the nature of your accounts.
-Via LYNX you can hold either a cash account or a margin account.
-If you are unsure what type of account you hold via LYNX, please find further instructions here: Which account type do I have?
+There are some limited impacts depending on the nature of your accounts.
+Via LYNX, you can hold either a cash account or a margin account.
+If you are unsure about the type of account you hold via LYNX, please find further instructions here: Which account type do I have?

 Cash account:

-Prior to executing a purchase, you must ensure your account has sufficient cash in the trading currency of the security to cover the purchase cost on the settle date of the trade, currently T+2.
-This includes executing forex trades, as may be necessary, to convert cash into the appropriate currency.
-Since the standard settlement timeframe for forex trades is T+2, Cash accounts will need to do the Forex conversion at least at the same day they do the stock trade, to ensure settlement on the same date.
+Prior to executing a purchase, you had to ensure your account had sufficient cash in the trading currency of the security to cover the purchase cost on the settlement date of the trade, previously T+2.
+This included executing forex trades, as necessary, to convert cash into the appropriate currency.
+Since the standard settlement timeframe for forex trades was T+2, Cash accounts needed to complete the forex conversion at least on the same day as the stock trade to ensure settlement on the same date.

 T+1 Change:

-After the switch to T+1, cash accounts will work the same way.
-Just make sure you have enough cash in the trading currency before making a purchase.
-This might include doing forex trades at least one day in advance, since they settle in T+2, to ensure settlement on the same date.
+Since the switch to T+1, cash accounts work the same way.
+You need to ensure you have enough cash in the trading currency before making a purchase.
+But this includes completing forex trades at least one day in advance, since they settle in T+2, to ensure settlement on the same date.

 The financial instruments shown in the animation do not constitute as a trading recommendation.